1. The Cairo Souk

 But times have changed and absolute subservience of wives to their husbands has largely been replaced by a position of near equality.
 Mahfouz charts the developments of the Egyptian marriage relationship in the two successive volumes of the Trilogy: Palace of Desire and Sugar Street.
 Nevertheless, a hidden life of repression still governs both men and women.
 Women may drive cars and vote, but many still wear veils; these seem to function in a manner similar to the latticework balconies wives once hid behind.

-Winding through the alleys of Islamic Cairo on our way to the hotel from the mosque, below spiky minarets and through shadows redolent of dust and decay, Mahfouz’s words rang in my ears.
-Suddenly, we emerged into Tahrir Square, the heart of Egypt’s Arab Spring.
+Winding through the alleys of Cairo, below spiky minarets and through shadows redolent of dust and decay, Mahfouz’s words rang in my ears.
+We emerged into Tahrir Square, the heart of Egypt’s Arab Spring.
 In the throng of men, I could see Amina’s great granddaughters, in veils, protesting.